San7o/Brenta-Engine/README.md

 ## 👴 Future

-An ui for the engine would be interesting to implement in the long future.
+A GUI for the engine would be interesting to implement in the long future.